-The Data Protection Act 1998 enables you to request a copy of the information we hold about you.
-If you would like see a copy of your record, provide a change of address or up to date information, or to unsubscribe from our e-newsletters or other mailings, please contact email@example.com or tele[hone 0141 352 5000
+Everyone has the right to know what information is stored about them and to check that any data is being processed lawfully and securely.
+If you would like see a copy of your record, provide a change of address or up to date information, or to unsubscribe from our e-newsletters or other mailings, please contact firstname.lastname@example.org or telephone 0141 352 5000.

 When you, or you and your child, attend for your first therapy session you will be asked to provide information about you and/or your child.
 This is information is used to provide the service to you e.g. writing to you with a final therapy report and DVD, knowing your medical history to tailor your treatment.

 You will be asked to sign a consent form describing the information we hold about you and the ways in which it might be used.
 You can choose what is right for you.